 - Begin before 7 am on the date of departure to claim breakfast

 - Begin before 12 pm on the date of departure to claim lunch

 - End after 6 pm on the date of return to claim dinner

-Each night away, we'll pick up the tab for a five-minute phone call home.
-Some employees also receive a per diem that includes allowances such as personal phone calls, laundry, dry cleaning and porterage fees.
+Some employees receive a per diem that includes allowances such as ferry tolls, personal phone calls, laundry, dry cleaning and porterage fees.

-Read the Foreign Travel Guide (PDF, 523KB) (IDIR Required) to learn more about travel outside the province.
+Review the Foreign Travel Guide (PDF, 523KB) (IDIR restricted) to learn more about travel outside the province.